JakeJing/python-notebook-atom/README.md

 };
 ```

-### (17) expand the output
+### (17) show the beginning of hydrogen inline output

-When you have a long array or list, you make need to expand the output in **hydrogen** inline output.
+When you have a long array or list, you may want to view the very beginning of **hydrogen** inline output, since it contains more information of data type and size.
 I found a tempoary solution to solve this issue by creating a keybinding to move the line below up and down.
-In so doing, Atom will automatically expand the long array and show the beginning of the data.
+In so doing, Atom will automatically display the very beginning of the data.

 ```coffeescript
 # move line up and down (in order to expand the long output)